Put away the sandals. Pull out the gloves again.

 Boaters should use extra caution on area lakes.
 Residents should secure trash cans, lawn furniture and other lightweight outdoor objects.

-Daytime temperatures won’t warm much beyond the high 30s on Monday.
+Daytime temperatures won’t warm much beyond the high 30s today.

 Warmer temperatures won’t arrive in North Texas until Thursday, when forecasters call for highs in the lower 60s.